 Evidence suggests that helmets, mouth guards or other protective devices offer little if any benefit in the prevention of concussion.
 These devices are important, however, for the prevention of other types of traumatic head injuries such as lacerations or skull fractures.

-Under reporting of concussion - still a problem
+Under-reporting of concussion is still a problem

 Athletes need to have a good understanding of concussion in order to appreciate the importance of reporting symptoms and complying with rest and return to sport advice.
-Parents and coaches must also be able to recognise the symptoms and signs of concussion in order to detect concussions at the community sport level where there is no medical supervision present.
+Athletes must be able to recognise the symptoms and signs of concussion in order to detect concussion when no medical supervision is present.

 - Return to Learn Fact Sheet(PDF • 971.6 kb)

 - Return to Sport Protocol - children 18 years of age and under(PDF • 282.5 kb)

 - Return to Sport Protocol - adults over 18 years of age(PDF • 282.0 kb)

 - Concussion Management Flow Chart - parents, coaches, teachers, team-mates, support staff - on field(PDF • 281.0 kb)